 - If possible, schedule the blog reflection just before a break.
 Some participants may take longer to navigate to the blog and create a personal space than others. - Review the Working with Multiple Windows documents one for Windows (DOC; 3 pages) and one for Mac (DOC; 3 pages) - Practice working with multiple windows open, including the course presentation.
 Use the Alt+Tab key combination to toggle between the windows.
-Practice talking through your navigation steps out loud (for example, "I click Module 1, and the navigation opens the entire module.") so that you will be able to model the steps for Participant Teachers. - Review the Intel® Education Help Guide on Creating a Portfolio Folder. ##Intel Teach Courses Skill 2.1#EC_2.1##: To create the course folder and subfolders - Practice setting up the initial discussion thread in the Sharing tab. - Complete the Task Lists for Modules 1 through 3 in the online environment in the Facilitation tab> Manage Training - Adapt the PT Presentation (PPT; 34 slides) and PT Agenda (XLS; 3 worksheets) to fit your training.
+Practice talking through your navigation steps out loud (for example, "I click Module 1, and the navigation opens the entire module.") so that you will be able to model the steps for Participant Teachers. - Review the Intel® Education Help Guide on Creating a Portfolio Folder.
+Practice setting up the initial discussion thread in the Sharing tab. - Complete the Task Lists for Modules 1 through 3 in the online environment in the Facilitation tab> Manage Training - Adapt the PT Presentation (XLS; 3 worksheets) to fit your training.